andy-esch/andy-esch.github.io/projects.md

 ## [](#cartoframes)cartoframes

-I'm currently writing a Python package for integrating CARTO's services into data science workflows. [cartoframes](https://github.com/CartoDB/cartoframes/) allows users to do analysis in Python pandas DataFrames and sync up the DataFrame with a table in CARTO.
+I wrote v0 of a Python package for integrating CARTO's services into data science workflows. [cartoframes](https://github.com/CartoDB/cartoframes/) allows users to do analysis in Python pandas DataFrames and sync up the DataFrame with a table in CARTO.
 DataFrames can also be created from a CARTO table, and maps can be made from arbitrary SQL queries against any data in the user database using CartoCSS.

 ```python